scheidelg/ghpa/GitHub-Credential-Security.md

    This is implemented through a basic check of whether the presented 'password' matches the format for a GitHub personal access token<sup>[\[4\]](#4)</sup> string; and if not then refusing to authenticate to GitHub.

-   Personall access token strings are 40 hexadecimal characters.
+   Personal access token strings are 40 hexadecimal characters.
 A user could potentially use 40 hexadecimal characters string as their regular password, but I'm thinking odds are low.

- - GitHub is deprecating the use API password authentication.
+ - GitHub is deprecating the use of API password authentication.
 This will be fully deprecated by November 2020.<sup>[\[12\]](#12)</sup>

  - GitHub accounts that have multifactor authentication (MFA) enabled - hopefully, all of them - won't be able to use their regular password to authenticate through GHPA.